-Of course, I wanted to make a sourdough version!
+So, of course, I wanted to make a sourdough version!
 I always like to make as much as possible using my sourdough starter, which is a natural yeast, instead of commercial yeast.
 It’s also more easily digestible for my children.

-Ingredients for Sourdough Braided Bread
+Ingredients for Sourdough Challah Recipe

 - Active sourdough starter-You will want to feed your sourdough starter the night before you want to make this bread.
 You will need 1 cup of active starter so feed accordingly to allow enough leftover to maintain your starter.
 Don’t have a starter yet?
 It’s easy!
 Learn how to get one going in this post.